ksmcjimsey/ksmcjimsey/README.md

 - 👋 Hi, I’m @ksmcjimsey
 - 👀 I’m interested in Java, C#, and testing
-- 🌱 I’m currently learning WebAssembly
+- 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...